 About 30 mins from Bethany and 15 mins from Madaba is Mount Nebo.
 Entrance is 3 JD and only cash is accepted.
 You should allocate ~45 mins to 1 hour for a visit.

 Pro Tip: Visiting Bethany and Mount Nebo together is great day trip.
 You can stop in Madaba for lunch and walk around the area.
 There are several religious stops in the city, including the old mosaic at the Byzantine church of St. George.
-If you don’t want to rent a car, you can also arrange a day trip from Amman.
+I had no issues with my rental car, but if you don’t want to rent a car, you can also arrange a day trip from Amman.
 Those tickets usually include a couple of other attractions nearby.

 Day 7 Amman & Head Home